StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 Because the assignment calls for some sort of analysis, I decided to try some predictive modelling using this dataset.
-While this dataset lends itself much better to qualitative analysis, I have seen many COVID-19 models that try to predict future cases based on current trends.
-I have never done anything like that before, but I thought this might be a good way to learn.
+While this dataset lends itself much better to qualitative analysis, I have seen many COVID-19 models that try to predict future cases based on current infection trends.
+I have never done anything like this before, but I thought this might be a good way to learn how.

 <br/>